JanPomelo/battleships/README.md

 #### makeMove(coords: number[] | null, player: Player)

-> attacks the other players board at the given coordinates
+> attacks the other players board at the given coordinates.
+If no coords are given, hits a random point on the board.
+If a hit is detected, try to hit adjected fields until the ship is sunk
 > **returns**: true, if the coordinates are valid and the field can be attacked.
 Otherwise, false

 # Functions